owid/sdg-tracker.org/pages/good-health.md

 <div class="target">
     <h2>Target 3.3: Fight communicable diseases</h2>
-    <p>UN definition: By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases.</p>
+    <p>UN definition: <q>By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases.</q></p>
     <p>SDG Indicators: <a href="#3.3.1">3.3.1 Number of new HIV infections per 1,000 uninfected population, by sex, age and key populations</a>, <a href="#3.3.2">3.3.2 Tuberculosis incidence per 100,000 population</a>, <a href="#3.3.3">3.3.3 Malaria incidence per 1,000 population</a>, <a href="#3.3.4">3.3.4 Hepatitis B incidence per 100,000 population</a>, <a href="#3.3.5">3.3.5 Number of people requiring interventions against neglected tropical diseases</a></p>
 </div>